Formosa Province: Geography

 Located within the geographic coordinates 26° 22°30' south, and 57°30' 62°25' west, the plains run between the Bermejo and Pilcomayo Rivers with a slight inclination towards the southeast.
 Due to this flatness, riverbeds are not stable, and small lagoons that are slowly reabsorbed arise.

 Climate

 The average annual temperature is 21 °C; during summer it can rise to 45 °C.

 The tropical weather is characterized with uniform annual rains in the east (1000 mm annual), while in the rest of the country winter is a drier season (80 mm).
 The humidity variation results in the jungle vegetation on one side, and the Chaqueño forest in the other.
 The limit with the Salta Province is known as the Impenetrable ("Impenetrable").

 Formosa's protected areas are the Río Pilcomayo National Park and the Formosa National Reserve.

-The antipode relationship with Taiwan

-Coincidentally, part of the province is the antipode to northern Taiwan, which was also known as "Formosa".
-(Taiwan was named "Formosa" by Portuguese explorers since at least 1542.)
+Fauna

+Formosa, a province located in northern Argentina, is renowned for its exceptional fauna diversity.
+The region's diverse ecosystems, encompassing wetlands, forests, grasslands, and rivers, provide a wide array of habitats for a rich variety of animal species.

+The fauna of Formosa showcases a remarkable assortment, playing a vital role in preserving the ecological balance of this vast environment and contributing to the overall functionality of the ecosystem.

+Nevertheless, the indigenous animals of Formosa have faced significant declines as a result of human activities.
+The yaguareté, once a prevalent inhabitant of the forests and jungles, has experienced a population decrease.
+Other felids, such as pumas and various feline species, also inhabit the area.
+The humid forest areas are home to tapirs and monkeys, with the distinctive howler monkey, known as carayá, standing out among them.
+In the drier forest zones, armadillos, including the giant armadillo, locally known as tatú carreta, alongside foxes and rodents commonly found in the Chaco region, have established their habitats.
+The bird and reptile populations in Formosa share similarities with those found in other provinces of Argentina.

+Mammals

+In Formosa Province, one can still find both large and small feline species, such as the jaguar, puma, ocelot, mountain cat, and pampas cat.

+In the grassland areas, the maned wolf, known as "aguara-guazu," can be found, although its population is currently declining.
+In more open and cleared areas, armadillos such as the mulita, giant armadillo, mataco, and peludo can be found.

+Other abundant mammals in Formosa include coatis, tapirs, small deer known as corzuelas, foxes, skunks, vizcachas, overa weasels, howler monkeys or caraya, and various rodent species.

+The 27 species of wild mammal that have been identified in Formosa are: